-Yes, young adults who were in DCYF care on their 18th birthday, and who are not yet 21, can come back into the VEC program.
-Previous participants can contact VEC to meet and discuss re-entry to programming.
+Young adults not yet 21 years old may come back.
+Previous participants can contact YDS to meet and discuss re-entry to programming.
 Caseworkers should ask why release was originally given and motivations for returning to VEC.
 Young adults will have to sign a new VEC agreement and DCYF will ask the RI Family Court to allow the young adult to re-enter programming.
 If approved, the young adult will have the same expectations as any other participant.